teeaarbee/blog/content/week_29.md

 Q. Why did you have backpain TRB?
 <br>Itna Jayda kaam de dea kya unhone 🥺

-- And to which I would said not really it was just my first week so yes work did feel a bit overwhelming esp doing the same thing everyday, which I am not very mush used to…
+- And to which I would said not really it was just my first week so yes work did feel a bit overwhelming esp doing the same thing everyday, which I am not very much used to…

 The next 4 months are going to be challenging for sure but I am sure I will very soon adapt to it and will become more efficient.
 Well that was the work part now coming to the co-worker part